Unravelling Metastable Markovian Open Quantum Systems: The committor

 \section{The committor}

 We have seen that the committor is a useful quantity for the analysis of quantum trajectories, especially as a way to identify the distinct metastable phases in Figs.~\ref{fig:3_state:sphere_plot} and~\ref{fig:3_state_2_jump:sphere_plot}.
 We now derive general properties of this object, which directly aid its computation.
-We also discuss further simplifications for quantum reset processes.
+In doing so we develop generic connections between the committor (which depends on trajectories) and the quantum master equation (which describes the average dynamics).
+These generic results are not restricted to quantum reset models.
+We also derive some additional properties of the committor that hold for the specific case of quantum reset models.